-Dr. Truong is Co-Chair of the Association of Harvard Asian and Asian American Faculty and Staff.
-Dr. Truong is actively involved in public service as an appointed commissioner of the Asian American Commission of the Commonwealth of Massachusetts as well as an appointed member of the Self-Determination Advisory Board with the Department of Developmental Services of the the Commonwealth of Massachusetts.
+As Co-Chair of the Association of Harvard Asian and Asian American Faculty and Staff (2015-2022), Dr. Truong was actively involved in developing structures and programs to support employees.
+She was a member of the Employee Resource Group Council at Harvard University.
+Dr. Truong is committed to public service as an appointed member of the Self-Determination Advisory Board with the Department of Developmental Services of the Commonwealth of Massachusetts.
+Dr. Truong previously served as Vice Chairperson and Commissioner of the Asian American Commission of the Commonwealth of Massachusetts.

-Dr. Truong is passionate about equity, diversity, inclusion issues in higher education as someone who came from an underrepresented background (first-generation college student, low-income student, and Southeast Asian American student).
-She began her career in this field 15 years ago so that she could help improve educational access and efforts to retain underrepresented students.
+Dr. Truong is passionate about justice, equity, diversity, inclusion issues in higher education as someone who comes from marginalized and minoritized communities (first-generation college student, low-income student, refugee, Southeast Asian American student).
+She began her career in this field over 20 years ago so that she could help improve educational access and efforts to retain marginalized and minoritized students.
 Prior to joining the Harvard Chan School, Dr. Truong was an Administrative Fellow through the Harvard Office of the Assistant to the President on Diversity and Equity.
 In this role, she collaborated with the Harvard College Women's Center, Harvard Foundation for Intercultural and Race Relations, and Office of BGLTQ Student Life to support equity, diversity, and inclusion efforts at Harvard College.
 She initiated several programs, including the Diversity, (In)Equity, and Social Justice Undergraduate Research Conference, Scholar-in-Residence Program, and Desserts and Dialogue.

-Dr. Truong conducts research on access and equity issues in higher education, university student experiences, and higher education policy.
+Dr. Truong conducts research on justice and equity issues in higher education, university student experiences, and higher education policy.
 She is nationally recognized for research on the experiences of doctoral students of color with racism and racial trauma.
 Her written works have been published in the Harvard Educational Review, International Journal of Qualitative Studies in Education, New Directions for Institutional Research, and About Campus.
 Dr. Truong co-founded the Support Network for Asian American and Pacific Scholars.
-She serves on the membership committee of the American Educational Research Association (AERA) Qualitative Research Special Interest Group (SIG) and is Co-editor of the AERA Research on the Education of Asian and Pacific Americans SIG Newsletter.
+She has served on the membership committee of the American Educational Research Association (AERA) Qualitative Research Special Interest Group (SIG) and was co-editor of the AERA Research on the Education of Asian and Pacific Americans SIG Newsletter.

 Dr. Truong earned a Ph.D. in higher education at the University of Pennsylvania, Ed.M. from the Harvard Graduate School of Education, and B.A. from Brandeis University.